 station article for directions and a photo.
 (Biffy bargain alert: When we

-last checked in November, 2012, the station was charging 80 cents to use its
+last checked, the station was charging 80 cents to use its

 WCs, compared to €1,50 at the city's public toilets.)